alexandrosangeli/protonets/README.md

 - RNN

 ### What this is
-- An attempt to better understand how NN frameworks may work, including autograd.
+- An attempt to better understand how NN frameworks may work under the hood, including autograd.
 - Curosioty treatment

 ### What this is not